aryank09/H1B-visa-job-filter/README.md

 ## Overview
 The **H1B Visa Checker** Chrome extension helps job seekers filter job listings on LinkedIn based on a company's H1B visa application history.
 It checks whether a company has applied for an H1B visa in the past year and hides job postings from companies that have not.
 Companies missing from the H1B database are not filtered.

 The extension uses a **JavaScript-based content script** to extract job listings dynamically, while an **API** verifies companies' visa history.
-The extension ensures that even job postings requiring scrolling are processed.
+I have built a custom API that fetches and processes H1B visa application data, ensuring that even job postings requiring scrolling are accurately checked.

 ---